Oungan

-Oungan (also written as houngan) is the term for a male priest in Haitian Vodou (a female priest is known as a mambo).
+Oungan (also written as houngan, /ht/) is the term for a male priest in Haitian Vodou (a female priest is known as a mambo).
 The term is derived from Gbe languages (Fon, Ewe, Adja, Phla, Gen, Maxi and Gun).
 The word hounnongan means chief priest.
 Hounnongan or oungans are also known as makandals.

 Haitian Vodou is an African diasporic religion, which blends traditional Vodun from the Kingdom of Dahomey with Roman Catholicism.
 In similarity to their West African heritage, oungans are leaders within the community who run temples (ounfò) to respect and serve lwa (also written as loa) alongside the Grand Maître (grandmaster or creator).
 Lwa are like spirits, encompassing a collection of Yoruba, Fon, Kongo, etc., spirits and Roman Catholic saints, as well as the Taíno spirits that were already there.
 Lwa manifest themselves in people during Vodou ceremonies through spirit possession.
 Each lwa has a distinct dance rhythm, song, sacrificial victuals, and clothing.
 Lwa choose oungans whilst they dream, where they are instructed by the gods of the Vodun to be their servants in the mortal world.
 It is the oungan's role to preserve rituals and songs, maintaining and developing the relationship between the spirits and the community as a whole. oungans are entrusted with leading the service of all of the spirits of their lineage, performing rituals for the community - death and marriage ceremonies; healing rituals; initiations for new priests (tesses); creating potions and casting spells; and dream interpretations.
 Sometimes they may also be bokor (sorcerers).
+The Duvalier dictatorship has some oungans (Vodou priests) and other Vodou practitioners were members of the secret police, the Tonton Macoutes, which promotes the image of Papa Doc as a practitioner of Vodou to identify spiritual forces with loyalty to him, until his son Baby Doc was overthrown and fled to France in 1986.

 Dutty Boukman was a oungan known for sparking the Haitian Slave Revolt of 1791, working together with Cécile Fatiman to inspire and organise the slaves for the revolution.
 Other notable oungans include artist Clotaire Bazile, professor Patrick Bellegarde-Smith, and Don Pedro venerator of the Petro lwa.